UDOOboard/Bolt-Docs/docs/03_Hardware_References/03_Video_Output.md

 ### UDOO Hardware and UEFI BIOS User Manual

-For a complete explanation of the UDOO X86 hardware you can download the [UDOO BOLT Hardware and UEFI User Manual](http://download.udoo.org/files/UDOO_BOLT/Doc/UDOO_BOLT_MANUAL.pdf)
+For a complete explanation of the UDOO BOLT hardware you can download the [UDOO BOLT Hardware and UEFI User Manual](http://download.udoo.org/files/UDOO_BOLT/Doc/UDOO_BOLT_MANUAL.pdf)